clerisy47/LeafGuard/README.md

-# Tomato-Disease-Classification
+LeafGuard
-This is a Streamlit web application for Image Recognition using Neural Networks that has been trained to recognize disease in Tomatoes.
+LeafGuard, a tomato disease classification app, is a Streamlit web application for Image Recognition using Neural Networks that has been trained to recognize disease in Tomatoes.
 The model was trained using Scikit-learn, Keras and Tensorflow libraries.

 # Installation